A Shape Dynamics Tutorial: Hamiltonian formulation

-The equations of motion (\ref{GeneralizedEOM}) only make sense if the constraints $\phi_a$ are preserved by them, for otherwise the evolution brings us out of the constraint surface $\phi_a = 0$.
+for any choice of $u_a$.
+The $u^a$'s purpose is to generate the whole tangent hyperplane to the surface $\phi_a =0 $ at each point of it.
+The above equations are Hamilton's equation for a \emph{generalized Hamiltonian} The evolution of a phase-space function $f$ under this generalized Hamiltonian can be written in terms of Poisson brackets The equations of motion (\ref{GeneralizedEOM}) only make sense if the constraints $\phi_a$ are preserved by them, for otherwise the evolution brings us out of the constraint surface $\phi_a = 0$.
 So, for consistency, we have to require that

 Recall that Dirac's weak equality `$\approx 0$' means that the result of the above calculation gives a combination of the constraints $\phi_a$ that vanishes when the on-shell condition $\phi_a \approx 0$ is imposed.